tjhrulz/Monstercat-Suite/README.md

 TODO in order of priority
 - [X] Add optional DINAJ versions with reduced text
-- [ ] Design and add in text and text with bars versions of currently existing meter
+- [ ] Design and add in text and text with bars versions of currently existing meters
 - [ ] Making Monstercat clock for images show images in a directory and slideshow through them
 - [X] Add backgrounds to everything so clicking is not a pain (Will become very useful for text only meters
 - [ ] Add news RSS
 - [ ] Weather stuffs (May be hard with free weather services (yahoo) shuting down and not wanting to expose private keys for weather apps, may look into how DINAJ is doing it
 - [ ] Calender for the month meter
 - [ ] Appointments meter
+- [ ] Add blur effect to album art background toggle, since as I learned album art is not high res
 - [ ] Add missing part of DINAJ hovertext
 - [ ] Fix spacing issue on Monstercat clock
 - [ ] Notification system